awkward/sketch-palette-generator/README.md

 [📹 Watch demo](https://www.youtube.com/watch?v=bbrRPYByRx8)

-## Why?
+## Introduction

-Defining a colour palette in JSON makes it easy to share colours between Sketch files and developers.
-The JSON file can easily be converted to Sass variables using [json-sass](https://github.com/acdlite/json-sass).
+Sharing colour palettes between different Sketch files or with developers and keeping eveything and everyone in sync can be a tedious process.
+That's why we at [Awkward](https://awkward.co) created Sketch Palette Generator.
+Sketch Palette Generator enables designers to define a colour palette in a JSON file and then easily restore them in different Sketch files.
+JSON files also have the inherent benefit that they can be used by developers (e.g. JSON can be converted to Sass variables using [json-sass](https://github.com/acdlite/json-sass))

 ## Install